Montessori Preschool Learning Programs | Montessori Academy

 Daily Routine Overview

-The toddler routine outlines the typical daily flow for children aged two to three years in the Montessori toddler community.
-The toddler daily routine provides a consistent pattern of activities for learning time, meals, rest, and outdoor play.
+The preschool routine outlines the typical daily flow for children aged 3 – 6 years in the Montessori preschooler community.
+This daily routine provides a consistent pattern of activities for learning time, meals, rest, and outdoor play.
 The predictability of the routine helps children to feel secure and positively influences their emotional, cognitive, and social development.

 7:30am – 9am